Quinoa is the seed of a plant known scientifically as Chenopodium quinoa.

 Although quinoa (pronounced KEEN-wah) is prepared and consumed like a cereal grain, it’s categorized as a pseudocereal, as it doesn’t grow on grass like wheat, oats, and rice.

 Quinoa has a crunchy texture and nutty flavor.
-It’s also gluten-free and can thus be enjoyed by people who are sensitive to gluten or wheat.
+It’s also gluten-free and can therefore be enjoyed by people who are sensitive to gluten or wheat.

-It’s usually boiled and added to salads, used to thicken soups, or eaten as a side dish or breakfast porridge.
+It’s usually boiled and can be added to salads, used to thicken soups, or eaten as a side dish or breakfast porridge.

 Though quinoa technically isn’t a grain, it’s still considered a whole-grain food, according to the Whole Grains Council (5).